gravitational/teleport/docs/2.3/user-manual.md

 !!! tip "Tip":
     It is recommended to always use `tsh login` before using any other `tsh` commands.
-    This allows you to omit `--proxy` flag in subsequent tsh commands.
+    This allows you to omit `--proxy` flag in subsequent tsh commands; for example `tsh ssh user@host` will work.

 ### SSH Agent Support